AA customers can now provide their what3words address during a breakdown to help identify their location faster.

 Part of its commitment to drive service through innovation, the AA has become the first UK breakdown cover provider to use the technology, which will help speed up identification of the breakdown location for the c.10,000 breakdowns the organisation attends every day.

-The what3words technology works by dividing the world into a grid of 3m x 3m squares, and given each one a unique what3words address – made up of three words from the dictionary.
+The what3words technology works by dividing the world into a grid of 3m x 3m squares, and giving each one a unique what3words address – made up of three words from the dictionary.

 By using the using the what3words app, which is available to download for free, or via the online map at www.what3words.com, drivers can now give the operator their exact what3words address when calling – and help will be sent to that precise 3m x 3m square.